 Students on OPT who wish to renew their driver’s license are required to obtain a Social Security Number (SSN).
 Without a SSN, the DMV will not approve of the driver’s license extension.
 First, take your OPT EAD card and F-1 documents to the Social Security Office to get a SSN.
 Then take your SSN, EAD card and F-1 documents to the DMV to obtain a license.
 You must also wait until the start date on your EAD card to submit your driver’s license application for it to be accepted.

-Obtaining a California Identification Card
+California Identification Card

 A California driver’s license is the primary form of identification.
 International students and scholars who do not drive can obtain a California Identification (ID) card instead.
 The DMV website offers detailed guidelines on obtaining an ID card.